Are Oats Safe to Eat on a Gluten Free Diet?

 Oats are commonly recommended for those going on a gluten free diet as a safe substitute food.
 The classic or traditional definition of gluten includes only wheat, barley, rye (sometimes oats, sometimes not).
-So the big question is – Should you eat oats if you have problems with gluten?
+So the big question is – Are Oats Safe to Eat on a Gluten Free Diet?

 Why All the Confusion?